How to create an inclusive culture at work

 4. Employ a Chief Happiness Officer

 A CHO is there to build an inclusive workplace and cultivate your company culture by instilling the DNA, organising team-building events, bonding with the staff and understanding their goals and motivations — essentially, they’re an integral part of a modern, dynamic company.
 They also facilitate seamless working and cross-cultural alignment when you’re operating with a distributed offshore setup.
-Overall, your CHO is perfectly placed to listen to your employees help to foster a more inclusive workplace and culture throughout the organisation.
+Overall, your CHO is perfectly placed to listen to your employees and help to foster a more inclusive workplace and culture throughout the organisation.

 5. Be democratic in your recognition of success